john9francis/john9francis/README.md

 - **[Deno](https://deno.com/)** When creating a REST API, I go straight to Deno.
 Deno has (almost) everything I value for an https server: easy to set up, cross-platform, simple.
 It's not too performant compared to Rust or Go, but it's just so easy, quick, and reliable.
 - **[SQLite](https://www.sqlite.org/)** I use SQLite for embedded and server databases.
 SQLite is handy because it's flexible and lightweight.
 I like including it in my server's dockerfile, so I don't have to spin up a separate service for something like postgres or redis.
 - **[NGINX](https://nginx.org/)** NGINX is my bouncer whenever I create a server for production.
 I like it because it's easy to set up https support using certbot, and it adds some security features I don't have to think about.
 - **[Docker](https://www.docker.com/)** I wrap up almost all projects in dockerfiles.
 This ensures predictible builds on any machine, and easy deployment to any context.
-Docker ensures I can feed my desire for cross platform predictable software.
+Docker caters perfectly to my priority of creating cross-platform robust software.

 <!--